MetPX/sarracenia/doc/mesh_gts.rst

 demonstrated need for real-time file services.
 Demonstrating scaling to internet scale deployment is future work.

-Note that AMQP has overhead and size limits that make it a poor fit for arbitrary file transfers.
-However, there are many other robust solutions for the file transfer problem.
-AMQP is best used only to transfer notifications, which can be very large in number but small in volume, and not the data itself.
+There are many other robust solutions for the file transfer problem.
+AMQP is best used only to transfer notifications (real-time transfer metadata), which can be very large in number but small in volume, and not the data itself.